victorliu-sq/PaperWriting/FlashSMP.md

 The main procedure of thread2 involves the use of both the second GPU (GPU2) and the CPU to finalize the matching process.
 At the beginning, GPU2 is used to continuously check whether only one free man is left by launching the `CheckLessThanNUnified` kernel, which processes each woman in parallel and updates the ranks.
 When it is determined that only one free man remains, the algorithm transitions to the CPU.
 The CPU then handles the final stage of the matching process, utilizing its low latency to speed up the completion of the remaining tasks without the need for synchronization, ensuring a rapid convergence to a stable matching.

+### Unused

+we introduce a data structure called PRMatrix and present a new sequential algorithm that enhances performance by optimizing memory access patterns.